 We will be assessing the Sole Proprietorship, Limited Liability Company, and Private Limited Company.
 We chose to analyze these as entrepreneurs most commonly prefer these three structures.

-Without further ado, let us begin.
+Without further ado, let’s begin.

-- You do not share any profit
+- Do not have to share any profit

 - Terminating your sole proprietorship is significantly easier and cheaper compared to the other business entities

 - No liability protection (You are financially and legally responsible for all debts and legal actions)

 - No corporate tax benefits (Sole proprietorships adhere to higher personal income tax rates)

 - Capital depends on your own personal finances and business profits (It may be harder to expand your business)